St andrews (Old COurse) -

 It will amaze many, but with a bit of planning and a bit of luck playing St Andrews is actually very easy.
 You just need to be organised.

-On September 1st every year the St Andrews Links Trust opens for booking for the subsequent year.
+Around the end of August every year the St Andrews Links Trust opens for applications to play the Old Course in the subsequent year.
 You have a two week window to fill in a form on the website.
 A few weeks later you'll hear back if you have been successful.
 Simple as that.
 It used to be 'first come first served' and I never missed out once in 3 times.
 Now it's gone to a ballot based on the submissions for any date which is probably fairer but rewards the quick off the mark less!
+Obviously, your odds will be increased by trying to get a time outside the peak summer months.

 St Andrews pretty much exists for two things - golf and the university.
 Accommodation can be pretty expensive though so it is well worth considering staying in university accommodation if you're staying in the summer months.
 It's cheap, close to the town centre and absolutely fine for a couple of nights.
 At the other extreme The Old Course Hotel will give you a spectacular view, but at quite a cost.
-There is plenty in between and this link will help you find something right for you.
-The Scores Hotel is just behind the R&A building which gives both a great location and a pretty good price so I would definitely add that to your list if you're looking for a mid-priced option.
+There is plenty in between and Tripadvisor will help you find something right for you.

 When it comes to drinking there would be two obvious choices.
 The Dunvegan Hotel is very close to the 18th green and has a bar full of memorabilia and good drink on tap - there are also rooms available.
 It would be criminal to finish a round and not end up there for a pint.